 Today, more than 100 suicide loss survivors have volunteered as moderators and stewards of our online forum, which operates like a 24/7 group for thousands of people.
 They ensure it remains a healing culture for all who seek support.
 Many more talented, caring souls have provided pro bono support on our board of directors and advisory council.
 We would not be here without them.

-As the Alliance of Hope enters its second decade, our work is more important than ever.
+As the Alliance of Hope enters our 16th year, our work is more important than ever.
 As suicide rates continue to rise, so do the number of loss survivors seeking support.
-According to a recent British Medical Journal study: individuals bereaved by suicide are 80% more likely to drop out of school or quit their jobs – and 64% more likely to attempt suicide – than individuals grieving sudden losses by natural causes.
+According to a British Medical Journal study: individuals bereaved by suicide are 80% more likely to drop out of school or quit their jobs – and 64% more likely to attempt suicide – than individuals grieving sudden losses by natural causes.
 Indeed, suicide “postvention” is suicide prevention.

 Pinckney Templeton, a member of our community who lost her brother to suicide in 2013, designed the Alliance of Hope logo.
 We asked her to create something that represented the grief journey of survivors, as well as the unique healing culture of our organization.
 The lovely lotus she created is a traditional symbol of spirit, growth, and resurrection – rising from muddy waters to blossom as a pure, uncontaminated flower.
 Her design contains elements of angel wings, tear drops, and two hearts.

 The heart and inverse heart work to support each other, like the community here at the Alliance of Hope.
 One feeds into the other, with the flower growing from that connection.
 The logo is meant to remind us, that as a community, we are connected, doing whatever we can to help one another grow and thrive.

 — Pinckney Templeton